 The largest undercover produce market in Australia, Adelaide Central Market buzzes with life, colour and dedicated traders all year round.
 Sample the freshest fruit and veg, meat, seafood, cheese, baked goods and health foods, along with the city’s most loved eateries.
 To get behind the scenes knowledge, join a tour and learn all there is to know about the unique history of the market and all the goodies you’re tasting.
 With a diverse history dating back to 1869, you’ll feel the rich culture of this place from the moment you step inside.
 You could spend exactly $0 all day, just taking in the atmosphere, but shelling out a few dollars to support local growers is probably some of the best money you’ll spend during your trip.
 Adelaide Central Market is South Australia’s most visited tourist attraction with over 9 million visitors a year - make sure you're one of them!

-South Australian Museum.
-Credit: Brett Sheriden, South Australian Tourism Commission
+Image: Brett Sheriden, South Australian Tourism Commission

 It costs nothing to get cultured in Adelaide!
 You’ll find the South Australian Museum and the Art Gallery of South Australia right next to each other, so you can spend a day delving deeper into Australia’s history than you imagined.
 Peruse endless fascinating exhibits and examine artefacts from the indigenous Ngarrindjeri people at the Museum.
 At the Gallery, lose yourself in Australian, Indigenous, Asian, European and North American art, and join a free guided tour to learn all about the wonders you are experiencing.
-Museums and galleries are one of the best ways to get to know a city on a student or backpacker budget – make sure you put some time aside to lose yourself wandering around these two gems.
+Museums and galleries are one of the best ways to get to know a city on a budget – make sure you put some time aside to lose yourself wandering around these two gems.

-You can’t go wrong with a beach day when you’re trying to save some dosh.
+You can’t go wrong with a beach day when you’re trying to save some money.
 The most popular beach in Adelaide is Glenelg Beach, frequented by locals and visitors alike.
 You will always be able to find a sandy patch to spread out on, and spend the day alternating between people-watching on the shore and taking a dip in crystal clear blue waters.
 Right on the beach is The Beachouse amusement park, where you can embrace your inner child and enjoy waterslides, rides and arcade games.
 The suburb of Glenelg is buzzing, with the beach framed by fantastic cafes, pubs and boutiques for you to browse.
 You can spend a day exploring this popular suburb with your wallet stowed firmly away, but surely you can spare a few bucks to grab an ice cream and walk the jetty by sunset!